 We encourage you to flush-out these sperms by having regular ejaculations after your operation. – At least twice or three times a week (aiming for a minimum of 30 ejaculations).
-We ask you to provide us with samples of your semen at 14 & 16 weeks post-operatively for testing.
-Once these tests confirm absence of sperm, we will inform you that it is safe to discontinue using other forms of contraception.
+We ask you to provide us with samples of your semen at 16 weeks post-operatively for testing.
+Once your test confirms absence of sperm, we will inform you that it is safe to discontinue using other forms of contraception.

 How and when do I send my semen samples?

-Your specimens are due to be sent 14 and 16 weeks after the operation on the dates marked on the bottles.
+Your specimen is due to be sent 16 weeks after the operation on the date marked on the bottle.
 We ask you to wait until then because this is the period of time in which there is the greatest risk of the tubes re-joining.
-If you cannot send the specimens on the dates requested please change the date on the bottle so that the laboratory will know how old the specimen is.
-Please check to see that you are sending the bottles in the right order so as to avoid confusion.
+If you cannot send the specimen on the date requested please change the date on the bottle so that the laboratory will know how old the specimen is.

 How will I know the result of the specimen?

-You should receive notification of your results within a fortnight of sending the second specimen.
-(Please note that results are not sent after the first specimen, but only after both have been tested).
-This is to maintain confidentiality and to avoid the risk of error.
-Please let us know if your address changes after your operation and before the results are due to be sent.
+You should receive notification of your results within a fortnight of sending the specimen.
+Please let us know if your address or contact details change after your operation and before the results are due to be sent.

 UNTIL YOU RECEIVE THE "ALL CLEAR" FROM US, WE STRONGLY ADVISE YOU TO CONTINUE TO USE AN ALTERNATIVE RELIABLE METHOD OF CONTRACEPTION.